- Augmented Reality and Virtual Reality for Medical Applications

 - User Interaction in XR and 3DUI

-Don't miss out the homepage of the project: http://www.artekmed.de/
+Don't miss out the project homepage: http://www.artekmed.de/

 The goal of ARTEKMED is to provide paramedics and young doctors the possibility to allow a remote expert to help them in unfamiliar situations.
 By using Augmented Reality and head-mounted displays (i.e. Microsoft HoloLens), they can see 3D annotations and live guidance from the remote expert.
 The remote expert sees the 3D reconstruction of the local environment including patient data and real-time sensor data, in order to provide conscientious teleconsultation and annotations.
 The 3D reconstruction is made possible by using a multi-camera setup at the emergency site, either using the built-in cameras of the head-mounted displays itself or cameras inside the ambulance, to reconstruct the environment of the patient and send this data to the remote expert.